hansanjie/OpenPoseUnityDemo/README.md

-# Instructions for opUnityDemo streaming: Windows
+# Instructions for opUnityDemo : Windows

 ## Local cable network setting:
 ### Windows: connect the cable and disable other networks.